-One of the only programs of its kind, UMUC's East Asian studies major provides an overview of the history, economics, politics, culture, and languages of the East Asian region, including China, Korea, and Japan.
+One of the only programs of its kind to be offered online, UMUC's East Asian studies major provides an overview of the history, economics, politics, culture, and languages of the East Asian region, including China, Korea, and Japan.
 In this program, you'll examine East Asia's rich past and continuing contributions to the global community.